Ledoux/ShareYourSystem/Pythonlogy/draft/Scanner/001_DocumentDoc.md

 >
-> Scanner instances helps for doing and flushing rows from
+> Scanner instances helps for doing and inserting rows from
 > a range of modeling values
 >
 >